Personal profile

 Research Interests

-The juncture of art practice and visual culture discourses are at the centre of Ruth’s research.
+The juncture of art practice and visual and material culture discourses are at the centre of Ruth’s research.
 Her teaching and research are closely intertwined.
 Since 1998 her artistic practice has involved printmaking and installation.
 Her critical and theoretical concerns in turn have been informed by her artistic practice.
 The notion of ‘repetition as difference’ serves as a practical and poetic metaphor for this interweaving of a multi-dimensionally understood ‘practice’ and ‘theory’ relationship.
-Ruth is particularly interested in contributing to the development of a critical discourse on print media in the context of contemporary art.
+Ruth's specific research focus has been the shaping of and contribution to the development of a critical discourse on print media in the context of contemporary art.

-She is a member of the Material/Technê/Materialisms School of Art research cluster.
+She is a member of the Material/Technê/Materialisms and Futurity / Society / Action ECA research clusters.

 Current Research Interests

-In addition to developing her artistic practice and curatorial activity, Ruth has contributed to numerous international conferences and peer-reviewed as well as subject-specific publications, such as Art Journal, Visual Culture in Britain, Print Quarterly, IMPACT Conference Proceedings and Art in Print.
-She has also written catalogue essays and gallery texts for artists.
+In addition to developing her artistic practice and curatorial activity, Ruth has contributed to numerous international conferences and peer-reviewed as well as subject-specific publications, such as Art Journal, Visual Culture in Britain, Print Quarterly, IMPACT Conference Proceedings, IMPACT Print Journal, Art in Print and Printmaking Today.
+She also frequently contributes comphrehensive catalogue essays and gallery texts for artists and arts organisations.

 Her academic writing and art criticism has explored a range of concepts and themes affiliated with contemporary cultural and aesthetic practices, especially in relation to prints/printmaking.
 These include: